SlyBlueFox/roon-steelseries-nowplaying/readme.md

 node .
 ```

+If all is well, this node App should now show up in your Roon Extentions.
+Go and enable it there.
+Once that is done, and you start playing songs via Roon in your zone you should see the song title scrolling, the artists and a progress bar for the song play duration.
+There is a log file roonsteelseries.log in the folder to check.

 ### Install as a Service on Mac OSX

 You will need to *install* this app on the machine that has the Steelseries keyboard/mouse connected that have an OLED screen.